gp-rank13/gp-selector/README.md

 _Note: Any changes to the default options will need to be re-applied every time Gig Performer is opened._

+### Widgets
 A button widget can be used to open and close the selector window.
 In the widget properties _Advanced_ tab, enter the name _GP_SELECTOR_.
-It's recommended to use the Global Rackspace for this widget.

 <img width="200" alt="gp-selector-widget" src="https://user-images.githubusercontent.com/107261652/175796753-3a9d52b3-4ef8-48fd-bc8c-f18691ca07a4.png">

+A knob or fader widget can be used to scroll the list of songs/rackspaces.
+In the widget properties _Advanced_ tab, enter the name _GP_SELECTOR_SCROLL_.
+Use the widget properties _Value_ tab to reverse the direction of the scrolling.

+It's recommended to use the Global Rackspace for these widgets.

 ## Building the Extension